Symposium Director and Chair

 Rhea Jezer founded the Symposium on Energy in 2005 and has been

-the director and chair the past ten years.
+the director and chair the past eleven years.

 Rhea has been an environmental educator as well as active in environmental policy in New York State and nationally for decades.
 She is a consultant to eco-businesses, candidates, environmental groups, as well as an advisor to elected officials for both major parties.
 She was an environmental advisor for Senator Hillary Clinton for nine years, worked closely with Governor George Pataki, and served on the transition teams for